 My local trust, The Wildlife Trust for Birmingham and the Black Country is an independent charity uniquely protecting the wildlife of Wolverhampton, Birmingham, Dudley, Sandwell and Walsall.
 The Trust works to conserve biodiversity, improve the environment and raise awareness and understanding of wildlife issues.
 I have been both a member of the Trust and active conservation volunteer for several years.

 I am now pleased to announce that I shall be increasing my support by fundraising in aid of The Wildlife Trust for Birmingham and the Black Country.
-From 2020, 5% of the price of all bookings to Julian Cartwright Mountain Adventures will be donated to The Wildlife Trust for Birmingham and the Black Country.
+From 2020, a minimum of 5% of the price of all bookings to Julian Cartwright Mountain Adventures will be donated to The Wildlife Trust for Birmingham and the Black Country.
 Let’s go walking for wildlife!

 Find out more about The Wildlife Trust for Birmingham and the Black Country here: www.bbcwildlife.org.uk